Table of contents

 Employees who want the most vacation time off every year should work in the non-profit/foundation sector – the average here is 17.5 paid vacation days per year.
 Whereas, government and military employees rank second at 17.3 days.
 The lowest ranking job sector is marketing and public relations as very few receive even a single day off each year.

 With all the information above in mind, it can appear overwhelming to create your own paid time off policy.
 However, fret not!
 We created a free template that you can download so the process is easy-peasy.
 (We do recommend you have your legal counsel review the PTO policy to ensure that it fits your state laws’ requirements and company culture.)

-Implementing a PTO policy at your company is a must going forward in 2021.
+Implementing a PTO policy at your company is a must going forward.
 Your employees will expect it, especially as more Millennials and Generation Z workers join the workforce.
 Plus, as we mentioned, a paid time off policy helps boost engagement, attracts the top talents to join your company, and helps your bottom line.
 It’s a no-brainer really!
 Use all of the information highlighted above to craft the perfect paid time off policy for your business and your employees.
 Happy crafting!

 Connecteam is an all-in-one employee management app that makes it easy to manage PTO, boost engagement, reduce turnover, get honest feedback and improve everyday productivity.
 All of this, and more, makes building a great company culture super easy.